Sumela Monastery: Modern period

-Until the Russian occupation of Trabzon (1916–1918), the Sumela Monastery was active and was visited by monks and Christian and Muslim pilgrimages.
+Until the end of the Russian occupation of Trabzon (1916–1918), the Sumela Monastery was active and was visited by monks and Christian and Muslim pilgrims.
 In 1923, the Ottoman Empire collapsed and after the National War of Liberation, an independent Turkish Republic was founded by Ataturk.
 After 1923, the Sumela Monastery was abandoned following the population exchange between Greece and Turkey as laid down in the Treaty of Lausanne.
-In 1930, those who migrated founded a new monastery which they named as the new Panagia Sumela Monastery on the slopes of Mount Vermion, near the town of Naousa, in Macedonia, Greece.
+In 1930, those who migrated founded a new monastery which they named as the new Panagia Sumela Monastery on the slopes of Mount Vermion, near the village of Kastania near Veria, in Macedonia, Greece.
 Some treasures from the old Sumela Monastery were carried to the new one in Greece.

 In 1930, the wooden parts of the Sumela Monastery were destroyed by fire and in the years following other parts of the monastery were damaged and pillaged by treasure hunters.

-Today, the Sumela Monastery is a museum open to visitors.
+As of 25 May 2019 the Sumela Monastery is a museum open to visitors.
 Restoration work is funded by the Government of Turkey.
 As of 2012, the Turkish government is funding reconstruction work, and the monastery is enjoying a revival in pilgrimage from Greece, Georgia and Russia.
 The monastery's primary function is as a tourist attraction.
 It overlooks forests and streams, making it popular for its aesthetics as well as its cultural and religious significance.

 On 15 August 2010, Orthodox divine liturgy was allowed to take place in the monastery compound.
 A special pass issued by the Ecumenical Patriarchate of Constantinople is required to visit on August 15, the day of the Dormition of the Theotokos or Feast of the Assumption, when a divine liturgy is held.
 Only 450 to 500 visitors are allowed inside the monastery, although widescreen televisions are available to observe the event at a nearby cafe.

 On 22 September 2015, the Monastery was closed to visitors for three years due to necessary restoration and field work.
 It reopened on May 18, 2019.

 In 2022, video footage showed modern music and dancing at the site.
 Amid outcry on the internet that the historic monastery was turned into a dance club, an explanation was given that this was done to promote tourism.